Auckland bus, train and ferry prices hiked by up to 7 per cent

 The Auckland Council-controlled organisation says it reviews fares each year to make sure they keep up with costs.

-Auckland Transport (AT) says the average fare increase is 2 per cent, though some travellers will may more.
+Auckland Transport (AT) says the average fare increase is 2 per cent, though some travellers will pay more.

 A cash fare for a 3-zone trip (for example: a trip from Auckland CBD to Henderson) will go up by 7 per cent from $7 to $7.50.